-Ironically, Ames's intention of creating an intimate theater where all seats had equally good sight lines and acoustics and cost the same was criticized as being elitist.
-Ticket prices of \$2.50 were relatively expensive for the times, prompting the remark that "his productions are set beyond the means of those all important members of the theater going public who can afford to pay only about \$1...."
-The same critics characterized its architectural styling as aristocratic: "its chaste facade is suggestive of an old New England Green."

-Aristocratic or not, the Little Theater embodied the special theatrical aspirations of Winthrop Ames, expressed those aims in a distinctive, elegant and unusual architectural design, and went on to influence the development of the Little Theater movement.
+Ironically, Ames's intention of creating an intimate theater where all seats had equally good sight lines and acoustics and cost the same was criticized in some quarters as elitist.
+Ticket prices of \$2.50 were relatively expensive for the times, prompting the remark that "his productions are set beyond the means of those all important members of the theater going public who can afford to pay only about \$1...."6 The same critics characterized its architectural styling as aristocratic: "its chaste facade is suggestive of an old New England Green."7 Aristocratic or not, however, the Little Theater embodied the special theatrical aspirations of Winthrop Ames, and expressed those aims in a distinctive, elegant and unusual architectural design.